sawzedong/SafeShop/README.md

 ```
 You may refer to `sample-data.json`
 ### Setting up the firebase: Part 3
-After registering, go to authentication to find the uid. *I cannot remember if registering auto sets up the warning and ratings, so manually initialise it if necessary.*
+After registering, go to authentication to find the uid.
 The uid can be used to set up the above info.
 ### Setting up photo uploading
 In `templates/create.html`, an API key is required to allow for the uploading and storage of images.
 Please visit [https://dev.filestack.com/login/](https://dev.filestack.com/login/) and get an API key, and insert it into the code in `templates/create.html`